heptarch/heptarch.github.io/drafts/tarkovsky.md

 I spent the summer of 1999 as a student archivist in Florence, at the Andrei Tarkovsky International Institute.
-What follows is an account of my time there which, from both legal and moral considerations, I was prevented from disclosing until now.
+What follows is an account of my time there which, for reasons both legal and moral, I was prevented from disclosing until now.
 CP, forgive me.